davidjguru/davidjguru.github.io/_posts/2020-09-20-200-linux-commands-for-everyday-life.md

 # 4- Managing packages (26 examples)
+Packages are the basic resource in order to install apps and other tools.

 ## 4.1- .DEB -Debian, Ubuntu, Mint, and other derivatives- (4 examples)
 1. **:~$** dpkg -i ​ package.deb​